RayquazaGX/swigraylib/readme.md

 ## Performance Notes ##

-- Because the module contains a large number(hundreds) of symbols binded, for some languages(Lua) a wrapper on top of the generated SWIG module has been added, providing only a small set of symbols when the module imported, and only automatically adding needed symbols on demand, thus saving searching time.
+- Since the module contains a large number(hundreds) of symbols, for some languages(Lua) a wrapper on top of the generated SWIG module has been added, providing only a small set of symbols when the module imported, and only automatically adding needed symbols on demand, thus saving searching time.
 See file `raylib.i`.
     - The original unwrapped module is still accessible in these languages. eg. `raylib.swig` in Lua.
 - Interops are expensive.
 Here are some tips to save interop counts:
-    - If a simple struct instance is to be modified many times (eg. C `Vector2` value calculated inside a loop):
+    - If a simple struct instance is to be modified many times (eg. C `Vector2` value calculated inside a loop in a script language):
         - It might not be a good idea to use the struct fields directly in complex calculations, because SWIG wraps the getter and setter functions to contain implicit C <-> script type conversions.
 Instead, if needed, copy the fields as local types, and after calculations copy back the results to the struct instance.
-        - Note that in raylib many API functions accepting `Vector2` as parameters also have a sibling version which accepts simple `int x, int y`, and this means in many situations you can just avoid alloc'ing and modifying C `Vector2` instances at all.
+        - Note that in raylib many API functions accepting `Vector2` as parameters also have sibling versions which accept simple `int x, int y`, and this means in many situations you can just avoid alloc'ing and modifying C `Vector2` instances at all.
     - You can modify the binding file to contain you own C functions to possibly prevent some interops happen, and generate bindings of them for your need.
 - `examples/textures_bunnymark.lua` is ready for benchmarking performance.